ellraiser/love-zip/README.md

 # löve-zip
 Zero-dependency ZIP file compressor/decompressor module for use with [LÖVE](https://github.com/love2d/love).

-There were a couple existing Lua options but I was yet to find any that could support compressing/decompressing symlinks correctly without either making empty symlink files or duplicating the content, or without wiping the last modified date/time when decompressed by the OS.
+There were a couple existing Lua options but I was yet to find any that could support compressing/decompressing symlinks on Windows correctly without either making empty symlink files or duplicating the content, or without wiping the last modified date/time when decompressed by the OS.

 > This module is built to work with versions `11.X` and `12.X`